kosperera/devcontainers/README.md

 | `jekyll` | Ideal for GitHub Pages and static website development with Jekyll.

 ## Requirements
-Check out the [system requirements page][ms-devcontainers-min-requirements-page] for a minimal set of tools to get started.
+See the [system requirements page][ms-devcontainers-min-requirements-page] for a minimal set of tools required to get started.

-### `.devcontainer`
-These development containers use `docker-compose` to spawn container instances.
-Check out the `docker-compose.yml` to learn full-blown configurations.

-### `.vscode`
-These development containers are configured to build and run the source within VS Code.
-Check out the `tasks.json` to learn more.

 ## Using Containers

 Using a development container is easy as copying the content into the project root, and:

 With VS Code:
-- Edit the `post-create.zsh` script - if needed
+- Edit the `post-create.zsh` script, if needed
 - Run command: `Rebuild and Reopen in Container`

+### `.devcontainer` folder
+These development containers use `docker-compose` to spawn container instances.
+See the `docker-compose.yml` file inside the folder to learn full-blown configurations.

+### `.vscode` folder
+These development containers are configured to build and run the source within VS Code.
+See the `tasks.json` file inside the folder to learn more.

 ## Feedback
 If you have any technical problems with VS Code or Development Containers, you are better off [asking VS Code Support directly][vscode-support], since you'll end up getting a much faster response back that way.